bytebase/bytebase.com-old/content/blog/database-change-management-using-bytebase-cloud.md

 ---

 Bytebase is an open-source database CI/CD tool for developers and DBAs.
-It provides its SaaS version since [1.15.0](/changelog/bytebase-1-15-0) in addition to the existing [self-hosted version](/docs/get-started/install/deploy-with-docker).
+It provides its Cloud version since [1.15.0](/changelog/bytebase-1-15-0) in addition to the existing [self-hosted version](/docs/get-started/install/deploy-with-docker).

 [Amazon Aurora](https://aws.amazon.com/rds/aurora/) is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.